 Married women waiting to present offerings at a Hindu naming ceremony, Kathmandu Valley

-Another project that developed out of this research addresses strategies of reducing maternal mortality in developing countries.
-This paper, “Confronting Maternal Mortality, Controlling Birth in Nepal: The Gendered Politics of Receiving Biomedical Care at Birth,” asks what is the appropriate level of biomedical intervention in birth in this particular social, economic, and political context.
-At the time of the study, 2003-2005, giving birth at home was the predominant practice in Nepal.
-I conducted the study after realizing I was working with a population of women who had access to obstetric care and claimed that economic and infrastructural reasons were not preventing them from utilizing it, but who nonetheless ended up giving birth at home without a skilled attendant.
+Another project that developed out of this research addresses strategies of reducing maternal mortality in the global South.
+This article, “Confronting Maternal Mortality, Controlling Birth in Nepal: The Gendered Politics of Receiving Biomedical Care at Birth,” asks what is the appropriate level of biomedical intervention in birth in this particular social, economic, and political context.
 I focused on delayed responses at the household level to obstetric emergencies – particularly acute scenarios in which it would be difficult to dispute the need for biomedical intervention.
-I concluded that women in labor did not have the power to demand emergency care, and men still viewed birth as the domain of women and remained mostly uninvolved in the process.
-This resulted in unnecessary delays in transporting women in danger of dying to the nearby hospital.
+Women in labor did not have the power to demand emergency care, and men still viewed birth as the domain of women and remained mostly uninvolved in the process.
+This resulted in unnecessary delays in transporting women experiencing obstetric emergencies to the nearby hospital.

-In future research, I will continue to evaluate the causes and contexts of maternal morbidity and mortality in Nepal, particularly in terms of the role of suffering in defining womanhood.
-Currently I am researching the subjectivities of motherhood amongst former members of the People’s Liberation Army in the Maoist People’s War in Nepal.
-For the future, I am developing a comparative project on the sexual health of single Nepali international students who often depend on romantic partners for security, as well as an investigation of claims of an “overuse” of cesarean sections in Nepal and other developing countries.
-My long-term research agenda will continue to evolve as new medical technologies and new global flows of people, discourses, and commodities develop.
+In ongoing and future research, I will continue to evaluate the causes and contexts of maternal morbidity and mortality in Nepal.
+I am finishing a project, titled Maoist Motherhood, on the subjectivities of motherhood amongst female ex-combatants of the People’s Liberation Army in the Maoist People’s War in Nepal.
+For the future, I am developing an investigation of claims of an “overuse” of cesarean sections, focusing on the meanings of time, measurements, and statistics for biomedical interventions in births in hospital settings.
+And in the wake of the 2015 Nepal earthquakes, I am proposing a project on the political economy of post-disaster maternal and infant health during the lengthy reconstruction period.
+My long-term research agenda will continue to evolve as new medical technologies and new global flows of people, aid, and discourses develop.